 MA enrollees receive services under a fee-for-service system (described in the next section) or through a managed care system.
 Under the managed care system, MA enrollees who are families and children receive services from prepaid health plans through the Prepaid Medical Assistance Program (PMAP) or through county-based purchasing initiatives.
-Enrollees who are elderly (age 65 and over) receive services from prepaid health plans through Minnesota Senior Care or from county-based purchasing initiatives through Minnesota Senior Care Plus, and have the option of receiving services through Minnesota Senior Health Options (MSHO).
+Enrollees who are elderly (age 65 and over) receive services from prepaid health plans through Minnesota Senior Care or Minnesota Senior Care Plus, depending on their county of residence, and have the option of receiving services through Minnesota Senior Health Options (MSHO).
+Enrollees with disabilities have the option of receiving services through the Minnesota Disability Health Options program if they reside in the seven-county metropolitan area.
+DHS is also developing the Special Needs BasicCare program, a statewide program for persons with disabilities.